Progestogen-only pill (mini pill)

 Do you have any concerns about your safety or well-being?

-Answer 'Yes' if you feel vulnerable, or you are being forced to obtain treatment.
+Answer 'Yes' if you feel vulnerable, or you are feeling pushed into obtaining contraception.

 Do you have any further medical information or questions?